SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Vivek Saraogi

+Just to answer your question.
 Just to answer question how we work in Balrampur and I guess in any prudent company is if you see our three divisions, Sugar, ethanol and power, there is a transfer pricing for everything and then you get your segmental revenue and segmental profitability.
 So when Pramod has spoken to you about a five year payback and which makes substantially decrease with the current raise in the board prices, each utility used here, whether it is team anything is accounted as an expansion and a revenue in the PLA plant.
+Right.

 So just last question from my side on this continuing with this point.
 So business boards what we’ll be making would be positioning themselves as a commodity alternative or some kind of.
 We have a leverage with respect to bio based or some recycled content in it.
 So we can kind of target the premium ESG or green building, something like that.
 Is it possible?